-The U.S. Patent and Trademark Office (USPTO) issues three different kinds of patents: utility patents, design patents, and plant patents.
+The USPTO issues three different kinds of patents: utility patents, design patents, and plant patents.

 If an invention fits into one of the categories described above, it is known as "statutory subject matter" and has passed the first test in qualifying for a patent.
 But an inventor's creation must overcome several additional hurdles before the USPTO will issue a patent.
 The invention must also:

 For design patents, the law requires that the design be novel, nonobvious, and nonfunctional.
 For example, a new shape for a car fender, a bottle, or a flashlight that doesn't improve its functionality would qualify.

 Finally, plants may qualify for a patent if they are both novel and nonobvious.
 Plant patents are issued less frequently than any other type of patent, since they generally are finales by large agricultural or pharmaceutical companies.